 - Creating opportunities and growth

-These themes and the range of ideas outlined in the report will be explored in more detail during a series of online discussion sessions taking place as part of the Shrewsbury Big Town Plan Festival, running from January 19 to 29.
+These themes and the range of ideas outlined in the report were explored in more detail during a series of online discussion sessions taking place as part of the Shrewsbury Big Town Plan Festival.

 Shropshire Council leader, Peter Nutting, said the Big Town Plan was a true partnership of local authorities, business groups and residents.